meditationstuff/protocol_1/index.md

 * <a href="#exhaustivity-and-bottlenecks">exhaustivity and bottlenecks</a>
 * <a href="#184a">the scale analogy</a>
+* Something by Julie Henderson; I think it's: The Lover Within, near the very beginning of the book.

 [<a href="#109a5h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]